Campus Center Facility Policy Overview

 Prohibited in the Campus Center

-Minors (unattended): Minors are not permitted to use the facility unless they are accompanied by a supervising adult, are currently enrolled at IUPUI, or are actively attending a specific event held in the Campus Center.
+Minors (unattended): Minors (individuals under the age of 18) are not permitted to use the facility unless they are accompanied by a supervising adult, are currently enrolled at IUPUI or are actively attending a specific event held in the Campus Center.

-Weapons: Unauthorized firearms, weapons, ammunition, explosives, and other items that IU Police consider to be dangerous are prohibited on university property.
-This policy includes activities such as introducing, possessing, using, buying, or selling firearms.
-Even those with a valid state permit to carry the firearm, are not authorized to carry the firearm on university property.
-Only law enforcement officers and others who have prior approval from IU Police are authorized to carry firearms on campus.
+Weapons: In accordance with the university policy on Possession of Firearms and Weapons, unauthorized firearms, weapons, ammunition, explosives and other items that IU Police consider to be dangerous are prohibited on university property.
+This policy includes activities such as introducing, possessing, using, buying or selling firearms.
+Even if you have a valid state permit to carry the firearm, you are not authorized to carry the firearm on university property.
+Only law enforcement officers and others who have prior approval from the IU Police Chief are authorized to carry a firearm on campus.

 Demonstrations and Protests

-Individuals will be given one (1) warning if they are found in violation of this policy, with no more than 10 minutes for corrective action to take place.
-If the behavior is not corrected after 10 minutes, Campus Center staff will call the IU Police.
+- Individuals will be given one (1) warning if they are found in violation of this policy, with no more than 10 minutes for corrective action to take place.
+If individuals are unable or unwilling to follow this policy, the CCSE staff will call the IU Police for assistance.

 Political Rallies and Activities